 According to police at the scene, the rider was thrown from the bike and suffered fatal injuries.
 The driver of the Hyundai failed a field sobriety test.
-Now the drive faces charges of DUI manslaughter and child neglect for driving impaired while minor children were in the car.
+Now the drive faces charges of DUI manslaughter and child neglect for driving impaired with minor children in the car.

 Anytime an auto accident results in a fatality, the at-fault driver could be liable for a personal injury that resulted in death.
 This is called a wrongful death claim.
-When the at-fault driver is intoxicated then arrested, and sent to prison for DUI manslaughter, family members often wonder if they are still going to be able to collect any compensation.
+When law enforcement arrests the at-fault driver for intoxication and they get sent to prison for DUI manslaughter, family members often wonder if they are still going to be able to collect any compensation.

 Incarceration and Auto Insurance

 This is a valid question because when someones in jail, it seems that they might not be available for trials and other proceedings associated with a wrongful death claim.
 Then if they get a judgment against them, how are they going to pay?

 However, under Florida law, if a person is in prison, they can be served papers at that address, and the state will make sure they are available for all official proceedings.
 As for being able to pay, hopefully, they had auto insurance at the time of the accident.
 If so, the obligation goes to the insurance company to pay for any financial losses incurred by the victim up to the limits of the policy cap.

 In some cases, the impaired driver (or any at-fault driver) doesn’t have auto insurance.
 Then the victim’s own policy might pay for their losses if they have certain policy provision: